janvda/my-ollama-openrouter-proxy/readme.md

-# Enchanted Proxy for OpenRouter
+# My Ollama Proxy for OpenRouter
-This repository is specifically made for use with the [Enchanted project](https://github.com/gluonfield/enchanted/tree/main).
+This repository was specifically made for use with the [Enchanted project](https://github.com/gluonfield/enchanted/tree/main).
 The original author of this proxy is [marknefedov](https://github.com/marknefedov/ollama-openrouter-proxy).

+## Security

+Be carefull, the port 11434 is opened without any protection.
+So if no protection then anyone can access this proxy and use the openrouter models at your expense.

 ## Test